gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    and SHA-1 with SHA-256 listed prior to SHA-1 to indicate the preference.

-## Rekeying
+## Renegotiation

-   Renegotiation enables rekeying inside an DTLS 1.2 connection.
+   Renegotiation enables rekeying and reauthentication inside an DTLS 1.2 connection.
 It is up to the upper layer to use/allow it or not.
 Application writers should be aware that allowing renegotiations may result in changes of security parameters.
-Renegotiation has been removed from DTLS 1.3 and replaced with Post-Handshake KeyUpdate.
-See {{sec-Consideration}} for security considerations regarding rekeying.
+Renegotiation has been removed from DTLS 1.3 and partly replaced with Post-Handshake messages such as KeyUpdate.
+See
+   {{sec-Consideration}} for security considerations regarding rekeying.

 ##  DTLS Epochs